InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

 foobar-6bfcbb6974-c2gt7   0/1     ContainerCreating   0          10m
 ```

+---

-### Esure CNI IP Range not overlay with your egress network
+### Ensure CNI IP Range not overlaid with your Egress network

 MicroK8s uses `iptables` as `kube-proxy` implementation, the overlay IP ranges might cause unexpected behavior with networking.
 For example, a client in a pod might not access same IP range external endpoint (banned by iptables).